-At the time of designation propionic acidaemia affected approximately 0.02 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 1,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, methylmalonic acidaemia affected approximately 0.02 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 1,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

 Current treatments for propionic acidaemia aim to remove the ammonia that builds up in the blood.
 They include sodium benzoate, which is an ammonium scavenger (a substance that mops up ammonia in the blood).
 Patients can also avoid further build-up of ammonia in the blood by reducing their intake of nitrogen by eating a low-protein diet.

 Carglumic acid could be of potential significant benefit for the treatment of propionic acidaemia, because it might act differently from other medicinal products.
 This assumption will have to be confirmed at the time of marketing authorisation.
 This will be necessary to maintain the orphan status.